addu390/addu390.github.io/_posts/2024-05-04-telemetry-pipeline.md

 <p>The telemetry server layer is designed to be <u>lightweight</u>.
 Its primary function is to authenticate incoming requests and publish raw events directly to Message Broker/Kafka.
 Further processing of these events will be carried out by the stream processing framework.</p>

 <p>For our example, the Flask application serves as the telemetry server, acting as the entry point for the requests.
 It receives the data via a POST request, validates it, and publishes the messages to a Kafka topic.</p>

+<p>🌵 <a href="https://opentelemetry.io/docs/collector/" target="_blank" rel="noopener noreferrer">OpenTelemetry</a>: an in-app observability framework to create and manage telemetry data such as traces, metrics, and logs.</p>
 </details>

 <hr class="sub-hr">